botlabs-gg/dcmd/README.md

 dcmd is a extensible discord command system based on interfaces.

-It's very much work in progress atm, check out the example folder for examples.
+It's very much work in progress atm, check out the example folder for examples .
 ## Features:

 For now look in the example folder.
 Still planning things out.